Fagradalsfjall – The spectacular Iceland volcano

 The drone-melting volcano

-Even a poor unfortunate webcam on the slopes of Fagradalsfjall went down under the relentless advancing lava flow.
-A second webcam from MBL succumbed to the lava a month later.
+Even a poor unfortunate webcam on the slopes of Fagradalsfjall went down under the relentless lava flow.
+A second webcam from MBL succumbed to the advancing lava a month later.
 But thanks to those drone pilots and live webcams, people around the world could enjoy some spectacular first row & close-up views of the creation process of Earth itself.

-A compilation video of 8 erupting craters on the day that the shield volcano-producing crater kicked into life.
+A compilation video of 8 erupting craters on the day the shield volcano-producing crater kicked into life.

 The Night of 8 Erupting Volcanoes 🌋